Best Guide To Molentargius Natural Park

 When to Visit Molentargius

-The best time to visit Molentargius is, in my opinion, spring or fall, but whatever season you choose to visit in, you will be bewitched by the park’s charms!
+The best time to visit Molentargius is, in my opinion, spring or fall.
+But whatever season you choose to visit, you will enjoy the park.

 With regards to the time of day, you’ll find birds to be most active in the early morning hours, or around sunset, so try to schedule your visit around that time.